Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-How are Potato and Sweet potato different?
+How are potatoes and sweet potato different?

-Potatoes, flesh and skin, raw and Sweet potato, raw, unprepared are the varieties used in this article.
+Potatoes, flesh, and skin, raw and Sweet potato, raw, unprepared are the varieties used in this article.

 Infographic